ACBS Awards Won By Our Chapter

-It must be noted that spouses are members as well and are eligible to receive awards.
+It must be noted that co-members are members as well and are eligible to receive awards.
 Also, other awards may be established from time to time to address extraordinary situations.

 Securing the physical awards: The President is responsible for picking out the award, determining the wording, and arranging for the purchase.
 He or she may appoint a member to handle this task, but the ultimate responsibility lies with the President.
 The ACBS supplies (at no charge to our chapter): the President's Cup, Most Original Boat (Boat Show Award) and Best Non-Wood Boat (Boat Show Award), but they must be requested in a timely manner.